RETURN OF ONE HOUR FREE PARKING IN COULSDON

 See email trail below from Councillor Stuart King, Cabinet member for Transport, Charlie King, Chair and myself of ECRA

 Councillor King made the decision to re-introduce one hour free parking in Croydon’s District Centres including Coulsdon, for confirmation at the TMAC.
-This reverses the decision to remove said one hour free pakring and replace with 30 minutes free and 30 minutes paid for taken by a previous TMAC and Chair.
-The re-introductions of the one hour free was confirmed at the TMAC on the 8th February for introduction in July after the required consultation with residents and we will let you know when this is to begin.
+This reverses the decision to remove said one hour free parking and replace with 30 minutes free and 30 minutes paid for taken by a previous TMAC and Chair.
+The re-introductions of the one hour free was confirmed at the TMAC on the 8th February for introduction in July.
 Although we asked that the one hour free should be in the whole of the CPZ of Brighton Road and Chipstead Valley Road it is likely that the decision may only return the one hour free to Brighton Road.
-When the consulttion comes out we hope there will be the opportunity to have an option to include CVR.

-Councillor King says he has sympathy with the second hour paid for and has asked for further, wider input on this idea and in consultation with cabinet collegagues agreed to refer the suggestions to one hour free and a second hour paid for to the Council’s recently established Small Business Commission.
-See the link below
+Councillor King says he has sympathy with the second hour paid for and has asked for further, wider input on this idea and in consultation with cabinet colleagues agreed to refer the suggestions to one hour free and a second hour paid for to the Council’s recently established Small Business Commission in part of the Brighton Road.

 Representative from small and medium sized enterprises (SMEs) in Croydon are being invited to share their views on how the Council can support companies in becoming more successful.